vladpopescu0/Talio/docs/agendas/Agenda28_02.md

 (3 min)	Summary action points

 (5 min) 	Question round - Does anybody have any questions?
+			Is everybody able to run the project?
+			How can we login to localhost:8080/h2-console?

 (3 min)	Setting the roles for the next team meeting